-In year 9, we aim for all students to take part in community outreach activities.
-Students are given help and advice with their GCSE and other choices and made aware of opportunities to enrol at alternative educational institutions where they can complete key stage 4.
+During Year 9 Students are given help and advice with their GCSE and other and made aware of opportunities to enrol at alternative educational institutions where they can complete key stage 4.
 Identified Year 9 students will benefit from an early one-to-one careers meeting.